haltugyildirim/humidity_sensing_code/README.md

 # humidity_sensing_setup
 Humidity Sensing Setup For Graphene Studies.
 LabView and Arduino IDE codes with PCB files of electronics.

-The files in this repository are for graphene atmosphere interaction project that held in Nanoscale Surface Science Laboratory in Istanbul Technical University, Istanbul.
+The files in this repository are for graphene atmosphere interaction project that held in Nanoscale Surface Science Laboratoryin Istanbul Technical University, Istanbul.
+This work is also the part of B.Sc. thesis of me.
 The project is suported by Tübitak 1003 project with the grant number of 114F036.

 The files consist three parts; Arduino IDE codes, LabView codes and PCB files for electronics.
 The purposes of these files will be listed further.